paper-dragonfly/cabinet_sdk/README.md

 Python library that allows users to access the Cabinet blob-storage system

 ## Description
-Cabinet is a flexible blob-stroge system that stores blobs and thier associated metadata.
+Cabinet is a flexible blob-storage system that stores blobs and their associated metadata.
 It allows users to easily save and search for blobs based on their metadata values rather than file paths.
 The cabinet_sdk communicates with the cabinet_API which in turn interacts with the Cabinet postgreSQL database.

 Within Cabinet, entries are organized by blob_type.
-Each blob_type has it's own metadata schema.
+Each blob_type has its own metadata schema.
 For example your Cabinet might have a 'cat_thumbnails' blob_type with metadata fields [entry_id, blob_type, cat_color, cat_breed, photo_size, photo_source'] or a 'student_essays' blob_type with metadata fields [entry_id, blob_type, student_name, student_DOB, subject, grade]

 ## Installation